Adam Stewart (business executive): The Sandals Foundation and Philanthropy

 In 2009, Stewart founded the Sandals Foundation.
+As the philanthropic arm of SRI, the Sandals Foundation donates to Caribbean communities through environmental, educational, and community projects, with 100% of every dollar donated directed towards funding initiatives.

 In 2012, Stewart also founded and currently sits as Chairman of the We Care Foundation, a local non-profit organisation that brings together Montego Bay-based individuals to raise funds and improve the facilities of the nearby Cornwall Regional Hospital.

 In 2012, Stewart established an internationally accredited private sector educational institute, Sandals Corporate University, which promotes distance learning in the Caribbean.

 In 2013, Sandals Foundation provided a US$50,000 donation to the Caribbean-SickKids Paediatric Cancer and Blood Disorders project with the objective of improving outcomes for children affected by cancers and serious blood disorders in the Caribbean.
 Additionally, Adam Stewart was named ambassador of the project.

+In 2022, the Sandals Foundation partnered with Netherlands’s AJAX football team to launch the Future Goals Program, which converts fishing nets sourced from the ocean and recycled plastic waste into soccer goals for children.

+As of 2022, the Foundation raised $79 million in funding for projects across the Caribbean.